 Knowing how to reference temp work on a CV can be the difference between success in the jobs market and career frustration.
-Experience of working in temp roles can add value to your employment record, but you need to demonstrate the value such roles have offered.
+Experience of working in temp roles through a temp agency can add value to your employment record, but you need to demonstrate the value such roles have offered.
 As a professional looking for a new job, it's important to explain how the positions you've held - whether permanent or temporary - have boosted your skill set and aided your career development.

 Many professionals enjoy the flexibility and freedom that comes with non-permanent placements, knowing they are not tied to any single employer for the long term.
 Others look for temporary, contract or interim jobs as bridge between permanent roles, or as a way to re-enter the workforce after a period of inactivity.
 Working as a temp is a credible career option; these employees provide a valuable service for UK organisations across many industry sectors.